 - The protagonist of MM! is pursued by both his mother and his older sister, much to his horror.
 It's entirely Played for Laughs; in one episode he loses his memory and they both pretend to be pregnant by him in order to bind him to them.

 - Shougo from NAKAIMO - My Little Sister is Among Them! is stalked by his little sister who intends to marry him.
-Complicating the matter is the fact he hasn't grown up with her and doesn't know who she is.
+Complicating the matter is that, since he didn't grown up with her and doesn't know her appearance, he has no clue which one of his many admirers is said sister.
+The light novels — not the anime adaptation, which ended before the novels did — eventually subvert this when it turns out they're actually stepsiblings, after which Shougo has no issue with being in a relationship with the girl.

 - Ikuto from Shugo Chara! is horrified by Utau's affection to him.
 It's soon revealed to be because Utau is his sister.